AndreiD/UltimateAndroidAppTemplate/README.md

 Ultimate Android App Template [level: Beginner]
 ==========================

 ### This app template has moved to Kotlin.
 I strongly suggest you use Kotlin.
-Kotlin is a fun, powerful language and you should use it...
+Kotlin is a fun, powerful language and you should use it.

 ## The repo is this one -> https://github.com/AndreiD/UltimateAndroidAppTemplateKotlin